Connect to the Emissions Impact Dashboard for Azure

 What is the assumed energy mix for the on-premises infrastructure?

-By default, the Emissions Impact Dashboard estimates on-premises emissions based on the mix of renewables and non-renewables on the grid.
+By default, the Emissions Impact Dashboard for Azure estimates on-premises emissions based on the mix of renewables and non-renewables on the grid.
 It is assumed that the on-premises datacenter would be located on the same grid as Microsoft’s datacenters.
-However, for customers who purchase renewable electricity in addition to what’s on the grid (for example, through Power Purchase Agreements), users can select the percentage of renewable electricity, and the Emissions Impact Dashboard will adjust on-premises emissions accordingly.
+However, for customers who purchase renewable electricity in addition to what’s on the grid (for example, through Power Purchase Agreements), users can select the percentage of renewable electricity, and the Emissions Impact Dashboard for Azure will adjust on-premises emissions accordingly.

 When should I choose Low, Medium, or High for the efficiency of the on-premises infrastructure?

 Users should select the efficiency most representative of the on-premises deployment they would like to compare against, based on the equipment and datacenter characteristics here: